canonical/ubuntu-core-docs/en/guides/build-device/board-enablement.md

 *   `model`: a free form lower-case name for your target device
 *   `architecture`: the architecture of the device you are building the image for
 *   The `gadget` and `kernel` values refer to the name of your kernel and gadget snaps
+*   `timestamp` is a valid timestamp you need to generate using the `date -Iseconds --utc` command

 Additional supported keywords for model assertion are: